The Quilt Label Debate

 Stamp Your Own Quilt Label

-While I have labeled quilts in a number of ways, my favorite method these days is stamping.
-You might have seen my stamp photos on Instagram as I have followed along with Joy Martin @themakingsofjoy while she memorized verses from Romans 8 in the Bible.
-I chose to memorize a small section of verses and stamp them onto blank white hexies I have incorporated into a new quilt.
+While I have labeled quilts in a number of ways, my favorite method is stamping.
+For this quilt, I chose to memorize a small section of verses from Romans 8, and stamp them onto blank white hexies before stitching them into the quilt.

 Regardless of the quilt label shape, I have discovered that using a basted EPP piece provides the best surface for stamping.
 As such, I keep a 4” square EPP paper on hand solely for this purpose.
 However, I find 2” hexagons as well as clusters of EPP shapes stitched together ideal options as well.
 For a set of FREE printable hexagon templates click here.